 5) Know that your vehicle will handle differently

 When towing, you’re operating a vehicle combination that’s longer and heavier than normal.
 Be sure to adjust your driving practices accordingly.

 Backing up is tricky, but it’s a skill you can learn.
 Until you’re experienced, have someone direct you from outside in those tight spots or places where you have limited visibility.

 Avoid sudden turns.
 I know – sounds obvious.
 But I was once the first person to an accident where someone decided at the last minute to take the exit instead of going straight.
 The car ended up upside down because the trailer had other ideas.

 When it comes to towing accidents, don’t say, “It can’t happen to me.”
 Say instead, “It must not happen to me.”

 In case your tow vehicle ends up upside down.

-It’s a matter of physics.
+It’s a simple matter of physics.
 When towing, you have more momentum than you would without a trailer.
-Be sure you keep in mind that it therefore takes more time and distance to stop.
-Avoid tailgating and pay attention to what’s happening a little further down the road than you normally would.
+Remember that stopping requires more time and distance.
+Avoid tailgating and pay attention to what’s happening a little farther down the road than you normally would.